MINIMA: Modality Invariant Image Matching: Cross-Modal Generation with Data Engine

 \subsection{Scaling Up from MegaDepth}

 There are many RGB image matching benchmarks, represented by MegaDepth (outdoor)~\cite{li2018megadepth} and ScanNet (indoor)~\cite{dai2017scannet}.
 These datasets contain millions of image pairs with depth and pose information, which are widely used and have facilitated the development of advanced matching pipelines~\cite{lindenberger2023lightglue,wang2024efficient,edstedt2023dkm,edstedt2024roma}.
-Here we choose MegaDepth~\cite{li2018megadepth} as the basic dataset for the following reasons. i) Multimodal perception tasks are typically performed outdoors, and also, the corresponding datasets~\cite{jiang2021review} are from outdoor scenes. ii) MegaDepth demonstrates strong generalization capabilities due to its rich scene coverage and accurate labeling, making it a popular choice for training the models of existing methods~\cite{edstedt2023dkm,wang2024efficient,edstedt2024roma} to test their generalization. iii) The synthetic MegaDepth makes it convenient to fine-tune those advanced matching methods for multimodal cases.
-Obviously, we can also generate the data from videos as GIM~\cite{shen2024gim}.
+Here we choose MegaDepth~\cite{li2018megadepth} as the basic dataset because: i) Multimodal perception tasks are typically performed outdoors, and also, the corresponding datasets~\cite{jiang2021review} are from outdoor scenes. ii) MegaDepth demonstrates strong generalization capabilities due to its rich scene coverage and accurate labeling, making it a popular choice for training the models of existing methods~\cite{edstedt2023dkm,wang2024efficient,edstedt2024roma} to test their generalization. iii) The synthetic MegaDepth makes it convenient to fine-tune those advanced matching methods.
+Obviously, we can also generate from videos as GIM~\cite{shen2024gim}.
 However, GIM uses several times the scale of images but merely achieves slight gains in outdoor performance.
 Considering the high computational cost of generative models, using long videos is not economical.